Above: John David Mooney, St. Louis Night Garden, 1986

 There are multiple reasons why many sculptures you might be familiar with or expect to see during your visit are no longer on view at Laumeier, ranging from works designed to be temporary, returned loans in connection with a solo exhibition and others having been stored away to protect them from the elements.
 As an extension and expansion of last year’s program, Sculpture Focus, a monthly offering that featured an in-depth look at one work from the Park’s Collection, the curatorial department at Laumeier Sculpture Park introduces a new program, Where Did They Go?
 This monthly series will focus on a work that has “been and gone” during our last 35 years of exhibitions.

 Laumeier boasts a rich history of temporary loans and site-specific sculptural installation, including works by Andy Goldsworthy, Lynda Benglis, Richard Serra, Nancy Graves and Alice Aycock, among many others.
-Inspired by recent research conducted for the upcoming Library: Laumeier Branch initiative, which opens in February, Where Did They Go? features commentary from selected artists and oral history from staff and docents.
+Inspired by recent research conducted for the Library: Laumeier Branch initiative, Where Did They Go? features commentary from selected artists and oral history from staff and docents.
 The information serves to provide an in-depth look at the chosen artwork in regards to its meaning, the artist’s original concept and its installation and placement in the Sculpture Park’s landscape.

 We hope to continue our dialogue about the history of Laumeier through the evolution of sculptural forms and how, as an institution dedicated to outdoor sculpture, we have influenced the much broader conversation about art in the public realm.